 Riparian buffer conditions were re-measured after five years, supported by a grant from the Harry R. Hughes Center for AgroEcology, Inc. Riparian buffer conditions were measured annually on an additional 20 sites in the Monocacy, Catoctin, and Antietam watersheds from 2001 to 2008 through the Potomac Watershed Partnership and US Forest Service Large-Scale Watershed funding.
-The full report is available here.
+Here is thefull report.
 Seedling survival generally stabilized after five years at an average of 50%, just over 200 trees/acre.
 Vegetation richness, the number of plant species within the sample area, increased from 167 to 276 species, a 67% increase.
 Most of the new species were trees and shrubs, some planted and some from natural regeneration.
 Invasive exotic plants also increased, with some of the species newly invading the region, not just these sites.

 Nitrate and phosphate generally showed improving trends, but variability among sites and years resulted in differences that were not considered significant at five to seven years of age.
 Average instream nitrate declined 1 to 2 mg/l from 2001, averaging less than 4 mg/l in 2008.
 Turbidity did not show any discernable trends.
 Dissolved oxygen levels were consistently in the healthy ranges for aquatic life, and pH values were neutral to slightly alkaline, reflecting the limestone geology in the valleys.